2021 Algerian protests

 The 2021 Algerian protests were a series of mass protests, nationwide rallies and peaceful demonstrations in Algeria against the government of Abdelmadjid Tebboune and the military.
-They were first held on the anniversary of the 2019-2020 Algerian protests, which resulted in the ousting of the government of Abdelaziz Bouteflika, after he announced his fifth term for the 2019 Algerian presidential election.
+They were first held on the anniversary of the 2019–2020 Algerian protests, which resulted in the ousting of the government of Abdelaziz Bouteflika, after he announced his fifth term for the 2019 Algerian presidential election.
 Tens of thousands have since 16 February thronged the streets, using and echoing their voices to make them heard, such as "Algeria, Free, Democratic, No Gang in Power".

 Background

-The preceding 2019-2020 Algerian protests were against President Abdelaziz Bouteflika's announcement of a fifth term for the 2019 Algerian presidential election.
+The preceding 2019–2020 Algerian protests were against President Abdelaziz Bouteflika's announcement of a fifth term for the 2019 Algerian presidential election.
 This would result in the resignation of Bouteflika and his cabinet.

 Protests

-The first protests started on 16 February (the anniversary of the 2019-2020 protests) in Kherrata and Algiers, followed by dozens of other towns and cities nationwide holding subsequent rallies; these would be referred to as the Hirak.
+The first protests started on 16 February (the anniversary of the 2019–2020 protests) in Kherrata and Algiers, followed by dozens of other towns and cities nationwide holding subsequent rallies; these would be referred to as the Hirak.
 The protest movement gained momentum when tens of thousands of protesters marched nationwide on 22 February, after 6 days of massive nonviolent anti-government protest rallies across the nation.
 Several protesters were draped in Algerian flags and waved other flags and used slogans, chanting against the government and president.

 Tens of thousands blocked streets in the largest street demonstrations since 2019, using non-violence, and engaged into peacefulness.
-In Bejaia, demonstrators was confronted by police, and was blocked off by the security forces.
+In Béjaïa, demonstrators was confronted by police, and was blocked off by the security forces.
 Protesters chanted and marched, forming chains and using placards and flags, banners and masks in the protests.
-Most of their demands were the same from the 2019-2020 Algerian protests, alongside calling for new elections.
+Most of their demands were the same from the 2019–2020 Algerian protests, alongside calling for new elections.

 The protests would be the largest in the country and the countrywide strikes and massive nonviolent strike movement, protest rallies and anti-government demonstrations and street marches would be hitting 12-16 cities and towns nationwide.
 President Abdelmadjid Tebboune ordered tight police presence deputed the growing civil disobedience amid street rallies and unrest.
 The national movement's slogans was not the same as last time.
-They chanted “a civilian state, not a military state” and “the gang must go” as they brandished Berber and Algerian flags.
+They chanted "a civilian state, not a military state" and "the gang must go" as they brandished Berber and Algerian flags.

 On Friday 26 February, protesters again poured into the streets in their thousands, protesting against the government and chanting Peaceful, Peaceful.
 Thousands of protesters were draped in Algerian flags amidst cold weather, defying police restrictions, protesting in large numbers and crowding around the Grand Post Office, where police subsequently used tear gas and truncheons.

 Riots broke out on 1 March in Ouargla after protesters hurled stones at police and set fires to tyres in protest at the arrest of Ameur Guerrache.
 Roadblocks and barricades was made as police fired tear gas and quelled the unrest.
 The protesters chanted slogans calling for his release.